 What are the costs involved?

-If you represent an accounting firm and are looking to outsource your client's corporate registry maintenance, we can also provide volume discounts on the above price.
+If you represent an accounting firm and are looking to outsource your client's corporate registry maintenance, we can also provide volume discounts on the above price for as low as $99 per annum.
 Contact us for more information.

 A Client Case Study

 A client who uses our corporate registry maintenance service, recently sent through a list of change requests in relation to a client's company he looks after.
 These changes included:

 - the addition of a new director/secretary and the resignation of a company secretary

 - a change of address for a continuing director (who is also a shareholder)

 - the transfer of some shares from the resigning secretary to the new director

 If our client managed his corporate registry obligations in-house, he would have been required to lodge multiple form 484s online, as well as draft together a range of director resolutions and prepare associated board minutes.
 This work could have taken him in excess of 3 hours and been a distraction from other more value add client work.

 Instead, he simply forwarded the source client email on to ABN Australia with a click of a button, and we prepared the changes the same day, promptly sending him back the updated corporate registry documentation and minutes of meetings for signing to enable lodgement.
 He was happy and his end client was happy too.

 Phone 1300 226 226 to discuss how we can help.